-Junior: A junior starskater is someone who has been in the starskate program long enough to be landing all their single jumps, beginning combination spins, and a good understanding of the fundamentals to skating.
+Junior (STAR 2 – 4): A junior STARskater is someone who has been in the STARskate program long enough to be landing all their single jumps, beginning combination spins, and a good understanding of the fundamentals to skating.
 These skaters may not have a lot of power while performing skills yet.
 These skaters may be preparing for competition at a Star 2-3 level, where they skate to a personally choreographed solo, and are graded on their skills instead of placed against other skaters.

-Senior: A senior skater is someone who is landing at least 2 clean double jumps, performing difficult spins with ease, and have very strong skating skills.
+Senior (STAR 5 – Gold): A senior skater is someone who is landing at least 2 clean double jumps, performing difficult spins with ease, and have very strong skating skills.
 These skaters are usually powerful and have a good understanding of difficult edges and turns and are able to use them in their skating.
-Skaters at this level can choose to be competitive or to stay in the starskate stream.
+Skaters at this level can choose to be competitive or to stay in the STARskate stream.

 Off ice Training: Off ice is an incredibly beneficial program to a skater.
 It helps them to learn positions, improve cardio, core strength, and flexibility to help with their skating.
 A skater may substitute one off ice class per week for another activity that compliments skating (For example, ballet.)
 If there is an activity you would like to use as an off ice substitute please talk to your coach.
 Off ice is Mandatory for all skaters.